What is sweat equity?

-Homeowner classes — learning how to manage a home or finances — also count as sweat equity.
-Families invest their time in the long-term success of their homeownership.
-Throughout the process of purchasing their home, Habitat partner families can earn sweat equity credit as they learn about their mortgage, insurance, maintenance, safety and more.
+- Participating in homeowner classes.
+Throughout the process of purchasing their home, future homeowners can earn sweat equity credit as they learn about their mortgage, insurance, maintenance, home safety and more.

-The idea behind sweat equity, families working side by side with volunteers to build their homes, goes back to even before Habitat for Humanity began in 1976.
-Clarence Jordan — the founder of Koinonia Farm, where Habitat for Humanity began — wrote in a 1968 letter, “What the poor need is not charity but capital, not case workers but co-workers.”
+The idea behind sweat equity, families working side by side with volunteers to build their homes, goes back to even before Habitat for Humanity was founded in 1976.

-That co-worker approach informs Habitat’s emphasis on sweat equity: all of us working together so that homeowners can achieve the strength, stability and independence they need to build a better life for themselves and for their families.
+That co-worker approach informs Habitat’s emphasis on sweat equity: all of us working together so that homeowners around the world are able to achieve strength and stability as they build better lives for themselves and for their families.